-The vast majority of motor vehicle crashes are now caused by driver error.
-By eliminating the human driver, autonomous vehicles will prevent thousands of fatalities and serious bodily injuries, making a compelling safety case for policies that foster the rapid development of this technology.
-Major technological advances have occurred over the past decade, but there is widespread concern that the rate of development is hampered by substantial uncertainty about potential manufacturer liabilities for the crash of an autonomous vehicle.
-This systemic uncertainty creates costs for manufacturers that are compounded by apparent variations in the requirements of state tort law across the country, which make it even more difficult for manufacturers to assess their liability exposure in the national market.
-The considerable uncertainty and potential patchwork of state laws has prompted calls for the federal safety regulation of autonomous vehicles.
+Driver error currently causes the vast majority of motor vehicle crashes.
+By eliminating the human driver, autonomous vehicles will prevent thousands of fatalities and serious bodily injuries, which make a compelling safety case for policies that foster the rapid development of this technology.
+Major technological advances have occurred over the past decade, but there is widespread concern that the rate of development is hampered by uncertainty about manufacturer liabilities for a crash.
+Apparent variations in the requirements of state tort law across the country make it difficult for manufacturers to assess their liability exposure in the national market.
+The patchwork of state laws and resultant uncertainty have prompted calls for the federal safety regulation of autonomous vehicles.

-The uncertainty seems to be the inevitable result of trying to predict how tort rules governing old technologies will apply to the new technologies of automated driving.
-As I will attempt to demonstrate, however, well-established tort doctrines widely adopted by most states, if supplemented by two new federal safety regulations, would provide a comprehensive regulatory approach that largely dissipates the costly legal uncertainty now looming over this emerging technology.
+The uncertainty seems to be the inevitable result of trying to predict how tort rules governing old technologies will apply to the new technology of automated driving.
+As I will attempt to demonstrate, however, well-established tort doctrines widely adopted by most states, if supplemented by two new federal safety regulations, would provide a comprehensive regulatory approach that would largely dissipate the costly legal uncertainty now looming over this emerging technology.

 The collective learning of state tort law can then inform federal regulations governing the reasonable safety of automated driving technologies.
 The foregoing analysis is based on tort rules that have been widely adopted across the country.
 States that do not follow the majority approach might reach different conclusions.
-To ensure that manufacturers face uniform obligations within the national market, the National Highway Transit Safety Administration could adopt two federal regulations that clearly fit within its proposed regulatory approach, each respectively derived from the associated tort obligations concerning adequate premarket testing and disclosure of the inherent risk of crash.
+To ensure that manufacturers face uniform obligations within the national market, the National Highway Transit Safety Administration could adopt two federal regulations that clearly fit within its proposed regulatory approach.
+Each derives from the associated tort obligations concerning adequate premarket testing and disclosure of the inherent risk of crash, respectively.
 These regulations would largely retain the role of tort law, because regulatory compliance would also satisfy the associated tort obligations in most states, while impliedly preempting these claims in the remaining states.
 The regulations would promote the federal interest in uniformity in a manner that minimizes the displacement of state tort law, thereby optimally solving the federalism problem.

-The federal regulations would be supplemented by state tort law in important instances, yielding a comprehensive regulatory approach.
-Within this legal framework, a regulatory compliant autonomous vehicle would subject the manufacturer to tort liability only for crashes caused by malfunctioning physical hardware (strict products liability); malfunctions of the operating system due to either programming error (same) or third-party hacking (strict liability again, with an important caveat); the manufacturer’s failure to adequately warn about safe deployment of the vehicle (an ordinary products liability claim); or the manufacturer’s failure to treat consumers and bystanders equally when designing the vehicle and its operating system (an ordinary negligence claim).
+State tort law can then supplement the federal regulations in important instances, yielding a comprehensive regulatory approach.
+Within this legal framework, a regulatory-compliant autonomous vehicle would subject the manufacturer to tort liability only for crashes caused by malfunctioning physical hardware (strict products liability); malfunctions of the operating system due to either programming error (same) or third-party hacking (strict liability again, with an important caveat); the manufacturer’s failure to adequately warn about safe deployment of the vehicle (an ordinary products liability claim); or the manufacturer’s failure to treat consumers and bystanders equally when designing the vehicle and its operating system (an ordinary negligence claim).
 A manufacturer would also be subject to tort liability for not complying with the federal regulations (negligence per se).
-The potential liabilities are not overly uncertain.
+The potential liabilities would not be overly uncertain.
 Autonomous vehicles can be regulated in a manner that ensures reasonable safety without impeding the development of this life-saving technology.